Kilyakus/yii2-template-engine/README.md

 friendly.
 Engine has a huge collection of plugins and UI components and works seamlessly on all major web browsers, tablets and phones.

-More than 30 widgets for Yii2.
+More than 30 widgets for Yii2 Engine.

 Basic configuration:
 ```